taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *basis*
-  - optional [BasisComponent](#tapspacecomponentsbasiscomponent), default to this.
+  - optional [Component](#tapspacecomponentscomponent), default to this.
 The resulting box will be
   - in this basis and have the same orientation.